Cross-platform certification of the qubit space with a minimal number of parameters: Description of the test

 Since we aimed to run our test on a real devices, we had to decide what gates to use in our test.
-It would benefit the experiment greatly if the gates were native to the target device(s), since then the gate-induced error would be the lowest.
-Previously, we tested IBM Quantum devices, so we had the most experience with them, hence we decided to use the gates native to IBMQ devices.
-The native gate realized by IBM Quantum is the $\pi/2$ rotation on the Bloch sphere in $\{\ket{0}$, $\ket{1}\}$ space:
+It would benefit the experiment greatly, if the gates were native to the target device(s), since then the gate-induced error would be the lowest.
+Previously, we tested IBM Quantum devices \cite{praca, pra, epj}, so we had the most experience with them.
+We decided to use the devices' native gates, i.e. use the simplest steering pulse sequences when constructing the quantum circuits, not only for IBM but also IQM and IonQ.
+The native gate realized by IBM Quantum, IQM and IonQ is the $\pi/2$ rotation on the Bloch sphere in $\{\ket{0}$, $\ket{1}\}$ space:

 Moreover, the rotation axis can itself be rotated by a given angle $\theta$.
-This rotation is realized by an $S$ gate and two auxiliary $Z(\theta)$ (phase shift) gates, both also nattive to IBM,
+This rotation is realized by an $S$ gate and two auxiliary $Z(\theta)$ (phase shift) gates,

 The physical experiment describing our test is a sequence of qubit state $\ket{0}$ initialization, followed by $S$, $S_{\beta}$ gates (preparation), then the two gates $S_{\phi}$, $S$ (measurement), and the readout pulse for the measurement of the state $\ket{0}$ again, see Fig. \ref{gates}.
 The parameters are $5$ preparation angles $\beta_{j}$ ($j=1..5$) to be chosen independently of the $4$ measurement angles $\phi_{k}$ ($k=1..4$).
 It gives the prepared state $P_{\beta}=S_{\beta} S\ketbra{0}{0}S^{\dag} S^{\dag}_{\beta}$ and the measured state $M_{ \phi}=S^{\dag}_{\phi} S^{\dag}\ketbra{0}{0}S S_{\phi}$, in terms of operators.
 We also have to assume that the gates/operations do not depend on the previous ones.
 To sum up, we can only test the combination of assumptions: dimension of the space and independence of operations.